 Uncertainty is difficult to deal with for both employees and businesses.
 With uncertainty, it is imperative to ensure steps are taken to ease the strain on business operations, as well as provide transparency to staff.

-In this guide we outline the 5 steps businesses can take when navigating uncertain times.
+In this guide we outline the 5 steps businesses cantake to aid with navigating uncertain times.

 What's included?